Feeling Tired? Try Ashwagandha!

 Ashwagandha Golden Moon Milk

 One of the most common ways to consume ashwagandha is by adding it to warm milk.
 Raw milk would be ideal since it still contains all of the beneficial enzymes.
-If raw milk is not available to you then a low-vat pasteurized whole milk is a decent option.
-Low-vat milk is not heated as high as ultra-pasteurized milk, so in theory, the valuable natural enzymes would not be destroyed.
+If raw milk is not available to you then a low-VAT pasteurized whole milk is a decent option.
+Brands like Kalona and Alexandre offer low-VAT pasteurized milk and they can be found at many health food grocery stores.
+Low-VAT milk is not heated as high as ultra-pasteurized milk, so in theory, the valuable natural enzymes would not be destroyed.
 Full-fat coconut milk can be used if you prefer to avoid dairy.

 This “Moon Milk” recipe is a common warming drink in India that is consumed at night before bed.
 Try it out and see what you think!
 It boosts the immune system as well as promotes deep sleep.
 The tryptophan in ashwagandha is likely one of the reasons that it helps with sleep.
 Tryptophan is a precursor to melatonin (“the sleep hormone”).